Create a service account to install and manage NXLog Platform

 $ sudo /usr/local/bin/nxp_manage.sh help

-2. If access is configured correctly, you should see output similar to the following output (the help section is truncated in the example):
+2. If access is configured correctly, you should see output similar to the following (the help section is truncated in the example):

 $ sudo /usr/local/bin/nxp_manage.sh help